pketh/pketh.github.io/_posts/2014-08-02-less-than-perfect.md

 I stopped for lots of reasons, probably.
 If I'm being honest, I can't really recall.

-But somewhere along the way I started being overly self-critical, believing that anything I put out had to be perfect.
+But somewhere along the way I started being overly self-critical, believing that anything I put out had to be correct and perfect.

-I like the way Brent thinks about it better:
+I prefer the way Brent thinks about it:

 > I’m constantly wrong on the internet.
 Here’s how I think about it: